Regal Rexnord Co. (RRX) To Go Ex-Dividend on September 28th

 Regal Rexnord Co.
-(NYSE:RRX – Get Free Report) announced a quarterly dividend on Monday, July 24th, Zacks reports.
-Shareholders of record on Friday, September 29th will be paid a dividend of 0.35 per share on Friday, October 13th.
+(NYSE:RRX – Get Free Report) declared a quarterly dividend on Monday, July 24th, Zacks reports.
+Stockholders of record on Friday, September 29th will be given a dividend of 0.35 per share on Friday, October 13th.
 This represents a $1.40 dividend on an annualized basis and a dividend yield of 0.98%.
 The ex-dividend date is Thursday, September 28th.

-Regal Rexnord (NYSE:RRX – Get Free Report) last issued its quarterly earnings data on Monday, July 31st.
-The company reported $2.56 earnings per share for the quarter, beating analysts’ consensus estimates of $2.44 by $0.12.
-The company had revenue of $1.77 billion during the quarter, compared to analysts’ expectations of $1.77 billion.
+Regal Rexnord (NYSE:RRX – Get Free Report) last posted its quarterly earnings results on Monday, July 31st.
+The company reported $2.56 earnings per share for the quarter, topping the consensus estimate of $2.44 by $0.12.
 Regal Rexnord had a return on equity of 10.53% and a net margin of 4.45%.
-The firm’s revenue for the quarter was up 31.1% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $2.76 earnings per share.
-Sell-side analysts predict that Regal Rexnord will post 10.41 earnings per share for the current year.
+The company had revenue of $1.77 billion during the quarter, compared to the consensus estimate of $1.77 billion.
+During the same quarter in the prior year, the company earned $2.76 EPS.
+The firm’s quarterly revenue was up 31.1% compared to the same quarter last year.
+As a group, analysts predict that Regal Rexnord will post 10.41 EPS for the current year.

 Regal Rexnord Corporation manufactures and sells industrial powertrain solutions, power transmission components, electric motors and electronic controls, air moving products, and specialty electrical components and systems worldwide.
 It operates in four segments: Commercial Systems, Industrial Systems, Climate Solutions, and Motion Control Solutions.